NIE – Número de identidad de extranjero

 • Spanish Consulate in your home country.

-You can make the request yourself, or let your gestor arrange it all.
-Make sure you make an appointment for an office in your province.
-In the Costa Blanca you can apply for the NIE at:
+You have the option to submit the request personally or have your gestor handle everything.
+Be sure to book an appointment at an office in your county.
+If you are in the Costa Blanca area, you can obtain the NIE at:

 • Benidorm – Comisaría del Cuerpo Nacional de Policía de Benidorm, C/ Apolo XI, 36, Benidorm.